-Trigger speed determines how quickly, after detection by the heat sensors, a wildlife trail camera will actually start recording.
+Trigger speed (or trigger time) determines how quickly, after detection, a wildlife camera will actually start recording.

 So if you want to make sure you don’t miss anything then it’s recommended to either set the camera to take images or use the camera+video setting to take a photo first and then start recording the video clip.

-It’s worth being aware that it’s very difficult to confirm the trigger speed of a trail camera without specialist equipment which could perhaps give rise to manufacturer claims that may not always be true of real world scenarios or average trigger speeds of a particular camera model.
-Think about the difference between a camera claiming a trigger speed of 0.6 seconds and another claiming 0.8 seconds – are you ever going to be able to tell the difference?
-For 99% of trail camera users this would be impossible to confirm and make very little difference anyway.
+It’s worth being aware that it’s very difficult to confirm the detection speed of a camera without specialist equipment which could perhaps give rise to manufacturer claims that may not always be true of real world scenarios or average speeds of a particular camera model.
+Think about the difference between a camera claiming a speed of 0.6 seconds and another claiming 0.8 seconds – are you ever going to be able to tell the difference?
+For 99% of camera users this would be impossible to confirm and make very little difference anyway.

 LCD Screen Options

-This can be quite important for some trail camera users.
-Some trail cameras use forward facing screens and others do not.
+This can be quite important for some camera users.
+Some cameras use forward facing screens and others do not.

-Definitely something worth thinking about before you choose which trail camera to buy!
+Definitely something worth thinking about before you choose which model to buy!

 Weatherproofing is often qualified using an IP code or Ingress Protection Code.
 The higher the number the more weatherproof and less likely for water/dust/dirt ingression the camera should be.
-So a trail camera rated at IP68 should be more weatherproof than a camera rated at IP67 for example – again quality of build, design and components used plays a big part in this too.
+So a trail camera rated at IP68 should be more weatherproof than a camera rated at IP67 or IP66 for example.

 There is much more detailed info on Wikipedia about Ingress Protection Code to be found at the link below: https://en.wikipedia.org/wiki/IP_Code